uparseiparse/gddr6/README.md

 These findings are based on reverse engineering of the NVIDIA GPU Linux driver.

 ## ⚠️ AI Modified Code Disclaimer
-This code has been modified by an AI assistant.
+This code has been forked and modified by an AI assistant.
+The human had no idea what he was doing.
 The modifications are provided "as is", without warranty of any kind, express or implied.
 Use at your own risk.

 ## Prerequisites